darrenklein/git-to-json/upgrade_guides/v1-to-v2-upgrade-guide.md

 - v1.X.X only allowed a user to create a directory one level deep, such as `gitignore/git-commit-info.js` - v2.X.X allows a user to create a directory of any depth, such as `gitignore/git-info/git-commit-info.js`

+- The function `maybeRemoveDirectory()` has been removed in this version.
+This function was only used during a file write error to remove the directory created by running the script, if the directory was otherwise empty.
+The main feature of interest in v2.X.X is the ability to create nested directories, and I decided that this sort of destructive action was unnecessarily risky as it could end up removing empty directories that the user did not wish to delete.

 #### Upgrading

 Version 2.X.X of git-to-json includes an additional dependency, [path], so the first step to upgrade your version is to run: